operator-playground-io/Grafana-Operator-Playground-tile/tutorials/access-grafana-dashboard-to-check-metrics.md

 ![](_images/Dashboard-name-setting.png)

 4. Click on "Add panel" as shown in below snapshot.
-"Add new panel window" will come.
+"Add new panel" window will come.

 ![](_images/Add-Panel-option.png)